uspki/policies/certificate-policy.md

 Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

+##### 3.2.2.4.13.
+Email to DNS CAA Contact
+This validation method defined by the Baseline Requirements is not allowed under this CP.

+##### 3.2.2.4.14.
+Email to DNS TXT Contact
+This validation method defined by the Baseline Requirements is not allowed under this CP.

 #### 3.2.2.5 Authentication for an IP Address
 IP Addresses are not allowed in the certificate profiles under this CP.